About | COFC

 Moving Forward

 Through Creating Order From Chaos and my work across multiple nonprofit organizations, I keep community at the heart of everything I do.
-My mission goes beyond offering support; it's about fostering a world where neurodivergence is understood, celebrated, and empowered—not just by us, but by parents, educators, medical professionals, businesses, and society as a whole.
+Empowering neurodivergent individuals and supporting their families isn't just my profession—it's my purpose.